M. Ilanchezhian: Education and career

 Ilanchezhian worked as Professor for 32 years.
-He effectively conducted economics lessons for various classes.
-He would deliver economics lectures in English in a brilliant manner.
+He conducted economics lessons for various classes.
+He would deliver economics lectures in English.
 In his lectures, he had the ability to appropriately handle parables, proverbs and short stories as needed.
-This way, he could deliver even economics lessons in a beautiful and interesting manner.
-Many times, students from other classes would stand outside his class and listen to his lessons with interest.
+This way, he could deliver economics lessons in an interesting manner.
+Students from other classes would stand outside his class and listen to his lessons with interest.

-He conducted several seminars to create awareness among students about the need and merits of planned economic development.
-He conducted a Socio-Economic Survey of Handloom Silk Weavers of Kanchipuram.
-It was a wonderful research paper that accurately captured the socio-economic conditions of the silk handloom weaver families of Kanchipuram in 1970.

 Journalist

 He worked as the co-editor of the weekly magazine "Porvaal", which was started on 16 August 1947 and published with the mottos 'Our goal is a happy Dravidian state'and 'A life lived with Self-respect gives happiness'.
 His father Kanchi Manimozhiar was the other editor of the Porvaal magazine.
 Porvaal magazine was published in Tamil Nadu for seven years from 16 August 1947 to 8 August 1954, and after a short gap, from 5 January 1957 to 3 May 1958 for almost nine years.

-The book "KadithaKalai"(The art of writing letters), compiled by writer Anbu Palamnee, contains a long letter written by Father Periyar in 1947 praising Ilanchezhian and the Porvaal magazine, and contains the letter of recommendation written by Aringar Annadurai to Ilanchezhian for his appointment as a professor at Pachaiyappan College, Chennai.
-The book also contains a research article written by Ilanchezhian on the art of writing letters.

-From his young age, Ilanchezhian was immensely interested in the field of journalism.
-While still in his seventh grade, he was running a handwritten magazine called "Manavar Mithran" (Student's Friend).
-Many of his literary articles were published in monthly magazines such as 'Senthamizh Selvi' and 'Senguntha Mithran', and his political articles were published in dailies such as 'Viduthulai' and 'Bharathadevi'.